Fay identities for polylogarithms on higher-genus Riemann surfaces: Meromorphic Fay identities

 By the tracelessness of $\varpi^{I_1\cdots I_{r}}{}_J(x)$, their restrictions to genus one vanish, and the trace of (\ref{ome.03}) relates the $\mcG^{I_1\cdots I_{r-1}}(x,y)$ to the meromorphic Kronecker-Eisenstein kernels \beq \varpi^{I_1\cdots I_r}{}_J(x) \big|_{h=1} = 0 \, , \ \ \ \ \ \ \chi^{I_1\cdots I_s}{}(x,y) \big|_{h=1} = - g^{(s+1)}(x{-}y) \eeq The pole structure of $g^{I_1\cdots I_{r}}{}_J(x,y)$ in items 5.\ and 6.\ of Theorem \ref{thm:en} readily translates into the $y\rightarrow x$ behavior, \beq \chi(x,y) = \frac{1}{y{-}x}+ {\rm reg} \eeq whereas all of $\chi^{I_1 \ldots I_s}(x,y) $ with $s\geq 1$ are regular as $y\rightarrow x$.
 Moreover, the only poles of $\chi^{I_1 \ldots I_s}(x,y) $ with $s\geq 0$ at $y\neq x$ are those mandated by (\ref{polechi}) and the monodromies,

 Explicit expressions for $g^{I_1\cdots I_r}{}_J(x,y)$ at $h\geq 2$ remain somewhat cumbersome to exhibit explicitly at this time, though recent work \cite{Baune:2024} offers formulas in the local Schottky parametrization of moduli space that lend themselves to numerical evaluation for genus two.
-Representations of $g^{I_1\cdots I_r}{}_J(x,y)$ in terms of the $f$-tensors and iterated integrals of lower-rank instances are currently under investigation in joint work with Enriquez and Zerbini \cite{DESZ:progress}.